XxUnkn0wnxX/autoshift-scraper/README.md

 python ./autoshift_scraper.py --schedule 5 # redeem every 5 hours
 ```

-# Docker & Kubernetes Usage (updated)
+# Docker & Kubernetes Usage (local build only)

 ## Docker Use

-The scraper now supports environment-backed defaults for CLI flags.
-You can run it using only environment variables.
+The scraper supports environment-backed defaults for CLI flags.
+These instructions assume you **build the image locally** (no published image required).

 ### Environment variables